nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-09-wonderland.md

 ![screenshot13](../assets/images/wonderland/screenshot13.png)

 Interesting!
 It seems that we can run the **walrus_and_the_carpenter.py** script as the user 'rabbit'.
-Something important to note is that we do not have the permissions to edit the script.
+Something important to note is that we do not have the permissions to edit this script.

 **walrus_and_the_carpenter.py**